exorde-labs/exorde-client/README.md

 ## Spontaneous updates

 Sometimes, Exorde Labs needs to push some update in the code.
 The module will detect it, and kill itself.
-This is important for the Exorde Network to remain hommogenous, so older versions have to be killed right away.
+This is important for the Exorde Network to remain homogeneous, so older versions have to be killed right away.

 When this happens, the module will print a message & shut down.
 It has to be restarted manually.